deepankarkotnala/deepankarkotnala.github.io/README.md

-Click here [https://deepankarkotnala.github.io/](https://deepankarkotnala.github.io/) to visit my online Portfolio
+### Visit [https://deepankarkotnala.github.io/](https://deepankarkotnala.github.io/) to have a look at my online portfolio.

 Best viewed on a tablet, laptop or desktop.